Easy Fermented Pineapple Tepache Drink Recipe

 How to make Tepache Fermented Pineapple Drink

-Simply combine sugar with pineapple scraps (i.e. the outter rind that you remove when cutting up a pineapple) in a large jar. (traditionally made in a clay pot, but we don’t need to source any specialty equipment!!)
+Simply combine sugar water with skin or the pineapple or other scraps (i.e. the outter rind that you remove when cutting up a pineapple chunks) in a large jar. (traditionally made in a clay pot, but we don’t need to source any specialty equipment!!)
+The wild yeasts that are naturally present in the air, will do the rest!

 Add Water to the pitcher and stir to combine with a wooden spoon.
-If all the sugar isn’t dissolved immediately, don’t worry it will melt as it sits.
+If all the sugar isn’t dissolved immediately, don’t worry it will melt as it sits for a couple of days.

-Use a another jar or fermentation weight to keep the solids submerged in the liquid.
+Use a another jar or fermentation weight to keep the solids submerged in the liquid in the glass jar.

-You will notice bubbles forming and some light white foam, this is all the bi product of the natural yeasts that are made as apart of the fermentation process.
+You will notice bubbles forming and some light white foam, this is all the bi product of the natural yeasts that are made as apart of the fermentation process where there bacteria release carbon dioxide.
 This is what transforms to sugars into probiotics and a very very low alcohol content.
 That’s the good bacteria that we are looking to create!!

 How to make Tepache Sparkling